Gladiolys/fipn/wordpress/customization/wp-plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 8.0.2 =
+= 8.1.1 =
-Version 8.0.0 is a major new release for iThemes Security with a brand new user interface and new features like Two-Factor.
+Version 8.1.0 includes new features and important bug fixes.